lyonsquark/lyonsquark.github.io/outOfTown.md

   - Taste Indian Chinese Cuisine,  2117 63rd St, Downers Grove, IL 60516, (630) 541-9872.
 Unusual and super-spicy (but delicious) dishes.
 Too spicy for Pauline, but we love it.
   - New Korea Garden, 204 N Cass Ave, Westmont, IL 60559, (630) 852-1900.
 Great Korean dishes and BBQ.
 We've been going here since before Pauline was born.
 A top favorite.
   - Cida Thai, 5435 South La Grange Road, Countryside, IL 60525, (708) 482-0706.
 Awesome Thai food.
 Be sure to get the chicken soup.
   - Bohemian Crystal, [web](http://www.bohemiancrystal.net), 639 Blackhawk Dr, Westmont, IL 60559, (630) 789-1981.
-Hearty Eastern European cuisine.
-A fun place.
+Hearty  Bohemian (Czech) European cuisine.
+Lots of meat.
+Few vegetables.
   - Sawa's Old Warsaw Restaurant, 9200 W Cermak Rd, Broadview, IL 60155, (708) 343-9040.
 A little farther than the others (about 20 minutes).
 Terrific Polish Smorgasbord.
 Very authentic and fun.

 - **What's there to do in Chicago?**<BR>